The Man and the Girl at the Underground Mansion: Iceland

 Icelandic scholar Einar Ólafur Sveinsson located an Icelandic tale published by author Jon Árnáson, which he related to Cupid and Psyche, but supposed it was a combination of fragments of different stories.
-In this tale, a girl named Helga loses her favorite cow Bukolla, and looks for her in the mountains.
-She does not find it, but meets a troll witch, for whom she is forced to perform difficult tasks.
+In this tale, titled Búkolla and translated as Bukolla, a man has three daughters, Sigridur, Signý and Helga.
+They lose their favourite cow Bukolla, and go to look for it in the mountains.
+None of them finds it, save Helga, who meets a troll witch, for whom she is forced to perform difficult tasks.
 The girl is helped by an ugly person called Dordingull, and the last task is for her to go to the Queen of the Dales (a character that Sveinsson considered to be a local and demythified Persephone).
 The vile ogress sends Helga to the Queen of the Dales or Dale-queen (Icelandic: Daladrottning) to get a brooch she left there and a game of chess.
-Dordingull advises her to sit at the Dale-queen's table, make the sign of the cross to bless the tableware and eat not of the food the Queen offers, but to hide some portions in her clothes.
+For the first task, Dordingull takes Helga to a little house where he commands a pickaxe and a spade to produce the brooch for her.
+For the next task, the man advises her to sit at the Dale-queen's table, make the sign of the cross to bless the tableware and eat not of the food the Queen offers, but to hide some portions in her clothes, and, when she is leaving, she must throw a morsel to the Dale-queen's wolves.
+After returning from the Dale-queen's with the game of chess, the witch orders Helga to make the bed, cook her hood and empty the slops - all in one night.
+When Helga tries to make the bed, the bed-clothes are firmly stuck and cannot be moved.
+Dordingull helps her, in exchange for a kiss, but she denies him.
+Lastly, Dordingull tells Helga she will have to find the witch's life-egg and break it against his head.
+She waits after the witch is asleep, fetches the life-egg and destroys it against Dordingull's head: the witch and the Dale-queen die, and Dordingull turns into a human prince.
+The tale was also republished as Búkolla og stelpan ("Bukolla and the girl").